gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ---

-## STEP 1: Install the Developer Tools
+## Step 1: Install the Developer Tools

-These labs are supported on Windows 10, Ubuntu 18.04, and on macOS running the Azure Development experience in a Virtual Box Ubuntu 18.04 Virtual Machine.
+These labs are supported on Windows 10 and Ubuntu 18.04.

 On Windows 10, [Visual Studio (The free Community Edition or better)](https://visualstudio.microsoft.com/vs/?WT.mc_id=github-blog-dglover) is recommended